 The City of Urbana encourages the use of bicycles as a logical alternative to the automobile for access to local amenities.
 Bicycling provides for the public health and well being of Urbana’s citizens, contributes to good air quality, and reduces congestion.
 With a size of 11.6 square miles and flat topography, the City of Urbana is an ideal community for bicycle commuting.
 Bicycling is intended to be safe, efficient, and a practical travel option for all residents and visitors in the city for both recreation and daily needs.

-C-U Bike to Work Day takes place in May each year as part of National Bike Month.
-Hundreds of registered bicyclists visit bike stations throughout the community for refreshments and prizes.
-Check out photos from past events or click here to find out more.
-Stay tuned for information about C-U Bike to Work 2014!
+C-U Bike to Work Day takes place each year in May as part of National Bike Month.
+Hundreds of registered bicyclists visit bike stations throughout the community for refreshments and prizes on their way to work.
+Urbana and Champaign even have a healthy competition to see which City can get a higher percentage of their employees to bike to work on C-U Bike to Work Day (in 2014, it was Urbana, again).
+Stay tuned for information about C-U Bike to Work 2015...

 2012-2014 Bike Projects